FatmaMahmoudR/Ecommerce-Intern-Task/README.md

-# Ecommerce Console App
+# E-commerce Console App

 A simple console-based e-commerce simulation demonstrating a clean MVC structure and SOLID principles in C#.
-You can list products, add items to your cart, and perform checkout, with model-level validation and dependency injection wiring.
+You can list all products, add items to your cart and perform checkout, with model-level validation and dependency injection.

 ## Features